🚀 Launching Synthetic Text to Unlock High-Value Proprietary Text Data

-Data democratization and data access challenges
+Data sharing and data access challenges

 • Data access is increasingly limited within organizations.
 Data access privileges are getting hard to come by, and rightly so.
 According to Gartner: